-Spring is in the air, which means that it is time to start planning your vegetable garden.
 Growing a vegetable garden is a great family activity.
-Not only does it allow for some family bonding time, it teaches your child about where food comes from.
+Not only does it allow for some family bonding time, but it also teaches your child about where food comes from.
 Children are much more enthusiastic about eating vegetables that they have grown themselves.

 Pique your child’s interest by reading books on gardening together.
 Some great fun reads are: How Groundhog’s Garden Grew by Lynne Cherry and Muncha, Muncha, Muncha by Candace Fleming.
 You can also visit local farmer’s markets, pick-your-own-vegetable farms and community gardens.
 This will allow your child to talk with the growers themselves.